All the fundraising deals in the humanoid robotics market (from Q1 2025 to Q1 2026)

 NEW MARKET PITCH TEAM

-We track new markets so founders and investors can move fasterWe build living “market pitch” documents for emerging markets: from AI to synthetic biology and new proteins.
-Instead of digging through outdated PDFs, random blog posts, and hallucinated LLM answers, our clients get a clean, visual, always-updated view of what’s really happening.
-We map the key players, deals, regulations, metrics and signals that matter so you can decide faster whether a market is worth your time.
-Want to know more?
-Check out our about page.
+We track new markets so founders and investors can move fasterWe build living "market pitch" documents for emerging markets—AI, synthetic biology, new proteins, and more.
+Instead of outdated PDFs or hallucinated LLM answers, our clients get a clean, visual, always-updated view of what's really happening: key players, deals, regulations, and signals that matter.
+Learn more about us.

 How we created this content 🔎📝

-So we decided to fix the experience.
-For each market we cover, we build a structured database and update it on a regular basis.
-We track funding rounds, fund memos, M&A moves, partnerships, new products, policy changes, and the real activity of startups and incumbents.
-Then we turn all of that into a clear “market pitch” that shows where the opportunities are and how people actually win in that space.
+So we built something better.
+For each market, we maintain a structured database tracking funding rounds, M&A, partnerships, product launches, and policy changes.
+We turn it all into a clear "market pitch" showing where the opportunities are and how people win in that space.

-Every key data point is checked, sourced, and put back into context by our team.
-That’s how we can give you both speed and reliability: fast coverage of new markets, without the usual guesswork.
+Every data point is checked, sourced, and contextualized by our team—giving you both speed and reliability without the guesswork.